kquilliam/juniper-ex-upgrade-utility/README.md

 ```
 python upgrade_utility.py --host 192.0.2.1 --user admin --check
 ```
+> In `--check` mode, storage/log cleanup and software installation/upgrade are skipped—this mode is safe and non-destructive.

 **Apply migration, cleanup, and perform version upgrade (will commit changes as required):**
 ```